pmagixc/5.2-res/README.md

+# 5.2 resources

-# 5.2-res
+# Not entirely functional
-it is 2nd resource day my dudes

-# on life support and with skill issues

 ## in case it doesn't work/console gets spammed a lot, try:
 - replacing